 - Dusty plasma physics

-The University of Central Florida has expertise in several of these research areas and promotes active research programs that will be leveraged by the Center for Microgravity Research.
+The University of Central Florida has expertise in several of these research areas and promotes active research programs that will be leveraged by the The Hawking Center.